rohanchugh14/HackUTD-X-Golden-Hour/README.md

 Continuous monitoring at oil and gas production facilities enables the detection of unintended methane leaks from equipment, and a swift response to minimize the impact.
 These operations are supported by sophisticated sensor networks and data analysis.

 Here, your hackathon journey takes you to a single production facility that is equipped with stationary methane and weather sensors.
-Develop a solution that utilizes the trends in the sensor data, and wind direction and speed to identify the locations of methane leaks that occurred during a 2-hour timeframe.
+Develop a solution that utilizes the trends in the sensor data, and wind direction and speed to identify if there is a leak and if so the locations of the methane leaks that occurred during a 24-hour timeframe.
+The locations of the leak points are in the image below and are labeled 4W,4S,5T,5W,5S.

 Work together to build a user interface (e.g., web app, mobile app, dashboard) that provides an intuitive and informative way for facility operators to understand the severity and extent of the detected leaks.